Medically reviewed by Drugs.com. Last updated on Feb 15, 2023.

 - Lung disease, severe or

-A nurse or other trained health professional will give you lorazepam. lorazepam is given through a needle placed in one of your veins or given as a shot into one of your muscles.
+A nurse or other trained health professional will give you this medicine.
+This medicine is given through a needle placed in one of your veins or given as a shot into one of your muscles.

-It is very important that your doctor check your progress after you receive lorazepam to make sure it is working properly and to check for any unwanted effects.
+It is very important that your doctor check your progress after you receive this medicine to make sure it is working properly and to check for any unwanted effects.

-lorazepam may cause drowsiness, trouble with thinking, trouble with controlling movements, or trouble with seeing clearly.
-Make sure you know how you react to lorazepam before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.
+This medicine may cause drowsiness, trouble with thinking, trouble with controlling movements, or trouble with seeing clearly.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.